 However, if the couple cannot agree on the terms of the divorce, the case will go to court.
 The court will set a trial date where the judge decides on the issues for the couple based on the evidence provided.
 At the end of the trial, one of the attorneys will prepare a Final Decree of Divorce to present to the judge for signature.
 As with the Agreed Decree of Divorce, this will contain the full terms of the divorce decided on by the court based on its ruling.
 It is binding and the couples must follow the terms going forward.

-Are There Any Residency Requirements to Obtain a Divorce?
+Are There Any Residency Requirements to Obtain a Divorce in Denton County?

 Every state has its own divorce laws which can make this area of law confusing for couples.
 In the state of Texas, one spouse has to have been a resident of the state for at least six continuous months.
 Additionally, at least one spouse has to have been a resident of the county where the divorce is being filed for at least 90 days.